-If you have osteoporosis, broken bones are a real possibility.
+If you have osteoporosis, your risk of broken bones is greatly increased.
 More than 1.5 million of them happen in the U.S. each year because of the disease.
 Even a minor fall can lead to a broken hip or pelvis.
 But if you get the right treatment quickly, you can get back on your feet and return to your regular activities.

 Treatment for a Broken Hip

 This is a serious injury, so it’s important to take quick action if it happens.
 You usually won't be able to walk and will find yourself in the hospital.
 The most common treatment is surgery.
 Most surgeries to fix a broken hip take place 1 to 3 days after the break.
 Fast treatment is important for a full recovery.

 Your doctor may recommend replacing your hip with an artificial one made of plastic and metal.
 Or they may repair the break with metal screws, pins, rods, or plates that hold the bone together while it heals.

 It could take you several months to recover from a broken hip.
 You may need to be in the hospital or in a rehab facility until you can walk well again.